SchlossLab/Sze_FollowUps_Microbiome_2017/submission/reviwer_comments_rd1.md

 * "Only patients who had carcinomas experienced a significant decrease in positive probability of having a lesion after treatment (P-value < 0.05), indicating that the microbial milieu of the colon more closely resembled that of a normal colon."
 This sentence in the abstract is confusing.
 Do the authors mean that only patients with carcinomas had a significant decrease in the similarity of the microbial community to other patients in a previous cohort that also had colorectal cancer?

+CLARIFY THE ABSTRACT SENTENCE (NEED TO ADD PARTS)

 * I find it a little odd that for the adenomas and advanced adenomas groups, there was no difference between pre-treatment and treatment by change in the beta diversity metric (lines 94-96), PERMANOVA (line 102), number of observed OTUs, Shannon evenness, and Shannon diversity (line 104), and OTUs that were significantly different in the pre and post-treatment  groups (line 106).
 It is of concern that differences in adenomas and advanced adenomas were only detectable by machine learning (Random Forest) techniques.
 Could the authors use permutation tests (randomly permuting the pre- and post- treatment labels) and rerun their Random Forest pipeline over each permutation to ensure that the results for adenomas and advanced adenomas are not due to over-fitting?
 In particular, I am concerned that the results could reflect the optimization of the mtry parameter described in lines 277-280.
 Any permutation scheme would need to randomly assign treatment and pre-treatment parameters and then run the entire optimization scheme over the 80/20 splits and through the rest of the pipeline.
 It has been demonstrated in the literature that optimization over cross-training can still produce substantial overfitting ( e.g. https://doi.org/10.1093/bioinformatics/btr591; "Optimized application of penalized regression methods to diverse genomic data") and given the lack of any other observable differences between adenomas and post-adenomas, it seems likely that that kind of overfitting has occurred here.

 We agree with the reviewer that the models are likely to be overfit.
 We took the suggestion to randomize the labels for the groupings and show that the randomized data can perform just as well as the reported values of the non-randomized groupings.
 We have added these findings to the results section.
 With this information we think this finding aligns well with the lack of difference in adenoma and advanced adenoma groups for both alpha and beta diversity metrics.
-The results section has been amended to reflect this change.
+The results specifically the section titled, "The effects of treatment are not consistent across treatment groups" has been amended to reflect this change.
 Overall, this does not take away from the original message for this section of results.
 That differences due to treatment are very hard to detect especially for adenoma and advanced adenoma samples and that the effect of treatment is not consistent across patients or diagnosis group.

-(NEED TO ADD DATA TO MANUSCRIPT)

 * I would also think that language in the abstract and conclusion could better emphasize how small the effect was for adenomas and advanced adenomas.
 Given that "treatment" for adenomas is presumably just removing the adenomas during colonoscopy, it is reasonable to expect a difference in the microbial community?
 Can the authors more explicitly state what treatment was for the adenomas and pre-adenomas groups?